Black Star Elephant

-Black Star Elephant is the debut studio album by Norwegian duo Nico & Vinz and their first album following the name change from "Envy".
+Black Star Elephant is the second studio album by Norwegian duo Nico & Vinz and their first album under that moniker, following a name change from Envy.
 It was released in Australia on 16 September 2014, and on 14 October 2014 in the United States.
-It contains 14 songs and 7 interludes.
+It contains fourteen songs and 7 interludes.

 The album garnered a mixed reception from critics divided by the production and the duo's socially conscious lyrics.
-Black Star Elephant debuted at number one in Norway and reached the top 40 in countries like Australia, New Zealand and the United States, spawning four singles: "Am I Wrong", "In Your Arms", "When the Day Comes", and "My Melody".
-Following its release, "Am I Wrong" went on to become the duo's biggest hit single to date.
+It debuted at number one in Norway and reached the top 40 in countries like Australia, New Zealand and the United States, spawning four singles: "Am I Wrong", "In Your Arms", "When the Day Comes", and "My Melody".
+Following its release, "Am I Wrong" went on to become the duo's most successful hit single to date.